ericnantel/dotfiles/README.md

 #### Step 3

+Make sure to have git installed before moving forward.

+You might need to install lua as well for NeoVim.

+*Please consider reading the [Getting started](#step-1) documentation :book: above.*

+#### Step 4

 Open a Terminal application and go to this repository directory.

 This repository contains submodules, you need to init and update them to use my Vim or NeoVim setup: